New Mexican Spanish: Peculiar verb forms

-All of these variants have been documented in rural areas of western Spain, such as in León, Salamanca, western Andalucia, and Extremadura, and they seem to have been more widespread in the past.
-These same western regions of Spain were also the origin of many conquistadors who settled the Americas and who may have brought these dialect traits to various regions.
-These features may also be widespread because of ease of acquisitions in contact situations.
-That is, if various speakers of different dialects come together in a single area, those grammatical forms which are easiest to acquire may become dominant over time.
-The prevalence of these forms in Judaeo-Spanish varieties seems to support that hypothesis, since Judaeo-Spanish varieties typically had much heavier input from eastern Ibero-Romance dialects.

 English influence

 Many features of New Mexican Spanish are shared with the Spanish spoken throughout the United States, as a result of language contact with English.
 For example, llamar para atrás for 'to call back' and other such seemingly-calqued expressions with pa(ra a)trás are widespread.
 In expressions where use of the subjunctive mood is considered obligatory according to prescriptive grammar norms, New Mexicans with greater proficiency in Spanish and greater education in Spanish are more likely to actually use the subjunctive.
 However, it is worth noting that even in monolingual Spanish varieties, such as that of Mexico City, speakers do not always use the subjunctive mood in such supposedly obligatory situations.

 Phonology

 The pronunciation of Spanish in New Mexico is generally "akin to that of northern Mexico", and shares the same general intonation patterns as northern Mexico.
 It shows the following general traits: